-A new £6 million business support project will help Manchester businesses to grow through the adoption Cyber Security practices, technology and Innovation.
+A £6 million business support project will help SMEs in the Greater Manchester region to grow their business through the adoption Cyber Security practices, technology and innovation.

 Lancaster University will be provide the core programme to support the businesses participating in the Greater Manchester Cyber Foundry project.
 This programme will support 150 companies to develop new cyber security focused business growth and productivity strategies.